Which vintage food adverts do you remember from your childhood?

 1940s: Heinz Ketchup

-Even back in 1942 when this advert was published, Heinz Ketchup was one of America’s favourite condiments to slather on a hot dog.
-The slogan “57 varieties”, coined in 1896, is still used today.
-The number doesn't refer to how many products the brand sells, it was just a number H. J. Heinz thought sounded lucky.
+Even back in 1942 when this advert was published, Heinz Ketchup was one of America’s favorite condiments to slather on a hot dog.
+The slogan '57 varieties,' coined in 1896, is still used today.
+Interestingly, the number doesn't actually refer to how many products the brand sold – it was simply a number H. J. Heinz thought sounded lucky and memorable.
+Over time, it became a cornerstone of the brand’s identity, helping to cement Heinz as a household name across generations.

 1940s: SPAM